 3. Or you can find your downloads via your web browser (Microsoft Edge example below).
 Click on Downloads and then select Open Downloads Folder:

-With Windows File Explorer open, you will now see your Downloads folder in the left-hand menu.
+Whenever you have Windows File Explorer open, you will see your Downloads folder in the left-hand menu.

 Mac / MacBook